JANVI2411/Patent-AI-LLM/README.md

 While designing the system to identify emerging technologies from patent documents using a RAG (Retrieval-Augmented Generation) approach, I had several questions and realizations that shaped my solution strategy.
 Here are my notes and assumptions based on analyzing the problem:

-### 1. Can Patents Be Retrieved Using Keywords Like "Emerging Technology"?
+### 1. Can Patents Be Retrieved having the words Like "Emerging Technology" in the query?

 Initially, I wondered whether patent documents would contain direct phrases such as: